flame-engine/flame/doc/input.md

 The same applies if your component has children, then the event is first sent to the leaves in the children tree and then passed further down until a method returns `false`.

-### Tapable components
+### Tappable components

-By adding the `HasTapableComponents` mixin to your game, and using the mixin `Tapable` on your components, you can override the following methods on your components:
+By adding the `HasTappableComponents` mixin to your game, and using the mixin `Tappable` on your components, you can override the following methods on your components:

 ```dart